 Dr Joughin is a former Director of the Teaching and Educational Development Institute (TEDI) at the University of Queensland.
 He has published extensively on assessment and learning in higher education, including editing Assessment, Learning and Judgement (Springer, 2009).
 His current research considers decision-making theory in assessment design and the nature of spoken work in oral assessment.

-Dr Joughin also completed a 12 month consultancy with CRADLE between June 2015 – May 2016, producing collaborative research papers which have recently been published.
+Dr Joughin also completed a 12-month consultancy with CRADLE between June 2015–May 2016, producing collaborative research papers that have recently been published.